-Tuition costs (up to three credits) will be waived for the service performed on behalf of the College of Education by off-campus educators.
+Tuition costs (for up to three credits of graduate study) will be waived for the service performed on behalf of the College of Education by off-campus educators.
 Fees are not included in the waiver.

-If this waiver is transferred to another person within the holder's school system or agency, its value will be 90 percent of tuition.
+If this waiver is transferred to another person within the holder's school system or agency, its value will be 80 percent of tuition.